 Cavalry units could be quickly mobilised in the case of trouble and using the excellent roads meant they could be deployed and reach a trouble hot spot at speed.
 The metal detector find in 2010 of the incredible Crosby Garrett Roman cavalry helmet gives us a tiny window into the the pride and skill of the men training hard ready for action at any moment.

-North of Low Borrowbridge the Roman road has been destroyed by the railway and M6.
+The west and the east routes converge on Low Borrowbridge fort.
+North of the fort, the Roman road has been destroyed by the railway and M6.
 It reappears to the west of them heading past Roundthwaite; crossing Birk beck and on towards Loups Fell where archaeologists discovered the site of a Roman marching camp in 2011 using LiDAR imagery.
 Such temporary camps were thrown up by soldiers as overnight accommodation while on campaign.
 The fact that the fort respects the line of the Roman road suggests that there was at least a tactical road there before the camp was built.

 Graham Hooley has kindly shared some photographs of the site with us.
 He suggests that it may be associated with the consolidation of the Roman road rather than with any particular army campaign, but that dating evidence was sparse.